Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces

 \section{Rationality of Certain Seshadri Constants on Toric Surfaces}

-There is a direct link between the rationality of Seshadri constants on surfaces and the integral of Newton--Okounkov functions.
-Let $\var$ be a smooth projective surface, $\ds$ an ample divisor and $\point \in \var$ a point.
+There is a direct link between the rationality of Seshadri constants on surfaces and that of integrals of Newton--Okounkov functions.
+Let $\var$ be a smooth projective surface, $\ds$ an ample divisor, and $\point \in \var$ a point.
 We denote the blow-up of $\point$ with exceptional divisor $E$ by $\pi \colon \var' \to \var$.
-The Seshadri constant is the invariant
+The \emph{Seshadri constant} is the invariant

-Rationality can be deduced from the rationality of the associated integral in the following way.